 The Nestlé UK&I Supply Chain won Nestlé’s award for the best performing supply chain in Europe in the summer of the implementation.
 The new organisation was more efficient, faster and more flexible than its predecessor, and was able to adapt quickly to changes in the broader Nestlé UK&I business.
 The Function suffered no disruption to service during the transition period, and the new design quickly stabilised with employees actively pulling for the new ways of working.

-We also have a video version of this case study being released in coming months presented by Mark Jones, the Supply Chain Director and Mark LaScola, the Managing Principal of ON THE MARK.
+We also have a video version of this case study presented by Mark Jones, the Supply Chain Director, and Mark LaScola, the Managing Principal of ON THE MARK.
 Check out the trailer!